 Argument Description editname The name of the control in which you want to cancel (reverse) the last edit.
 For a DataWindow control, reverses the last edit in the edit control over the current row and column.
 Return value Integer.
 Returns Undo returns nu 1 when it succeeds and -1 if an error occurs.
 If editname is null, ll.
-Usage To determine whether the last action can be canceled, call the CanUndo function.
-Examples This statement r reverses the last edit in MultiLineEdit mle_Contact: mle_Conta act.
-Undo () tatement checks to see if the last edit in the MultiLineEdit a be reversed, and if so reverse it: IF mle_Co ontact.CanUndo() THEN mle_Contact.
+Usage To determine wifunction. hether the last action can be canceled, call the CanUndo Examples This statement i reverses the last edit in MultiLineEdit mle_Contact: mle_Conta act.
+Undo () The following statement checks to see if the last edit in the MultiLineEdit mle_Contact can be reversed, and if so reverse it: IF mle_Co ontact.CanUndo() THEN mle_Contact.
 Undo () See also CanUndo